 Lovaas et al. (1981)'s work on shaping informed the methods.
 We broke down complex skills into small steps.
 Learners mastered each step via repeated trials.
 Once reliable, we introduced a new step or generalisation training.

-DTT faces criticism.
-Intensive early Lovaas programmes (up to 40 hours weekly for learners under four) caused welfare worries.
+Discrete Trial Training faces criticism.
+Intensive early Lovaas programmes caused welfare worries.
+These involved up to 40 hours weekly for young learners.
 Gresham & MacMillan (1997) noted the original study lacked randomisation.
-Disability advocates question if DTT respects autistic learner identity.
-Contemporary ABA now uses child-led activities and natural settings.
+Disability advocates question if this respects autistic learner identity.
+Modern Applied Behaviour Analysis now uses child-led activities.
+It also takes place in natural settings.

 DTT offers a framework for SEND support, not direct teaching.
 Teachers can present clear instructions, as DTT suggests (Lovaas, 2003).
-Immediate feedback is also useful (Smith, 2001).
-Prompting hierarchies aid learners with difficulties (Cooper et al, 2007).
+Immediate feedback is also useful.
+Prompting hierarchies aid learners with difficulties.

 Premack (1959) found that frequent behaviours reinforce less frequent ones.
 This became the Premack principle, useful for managing learners.
 If a learner completes a task, they get access to a preferred activity.